AresDev/aresdev.github.io/_posts/2019-04-03-nativescript-idle-logout.md

     }
     ```

-12. Inject the TimeoutService and Init/Start the timer when ever you need(when user reaches dashboard after successful login).
+12. Inject the TimeoutService and Init/Start the timer when ever you need(when user reaches dashboard after succesful login).

-    In this case I didn't when reaching ItemsDetailComponent in Angular default starter template
+    In this case I did't when reaching ItemsDetailComponent in Angular default starter template

     ```typescript
     import { Component, OnInit } from "@angular/core";